Residency in General Surgery

 • Personal statement (up to 500 words);

-• 075у medical certificate (for Kazakhstani candidates) or a similar medical certificate with indication of general health or other documents as requested by the University (for international candidates);
+• 075у medical certificate (for Kazakhstani applicants) or a similar medical certificate with indication of general health or other documents as requested by the University (for international applicants);

 • The document stating the presence or absence of a criminal record.